rstudio/rstudio-docker-products/workbench/README.md

     -p 8787:8787 \
     -e RSW_LICENSE=$RSW_LICENSE \
     rstudio/rstudio-workbench:latest

+# Alternatively, the above can be ran using a single just command
+just RSW_LICENSE=XXXX-XXXX-XXXX-XXXX-XXXX-XXXX-XXXX run
 ```

 Open http://localhost:8787 to access RStudio Workbench.
-The default username and password are _rstudio_.
+The default username and password are `rstudio`.

 For a more "real" deployment, continue reading!